TamTunnel/PoG/README.md

 - Was it edited later?
 - Can the creator prove they made it first?
 - Can the creator still stay anonymous?
+- Is it possible to do this at an extremely low cost?

 Big companies have closed solutions.
 Open-source had nothing that actually works today.